 It’s your turn if you approach at 249.
 There is a parking lot with parking fees that need to be paid.
-I recommend parking the vehicle and going for a walk around the service station in the parking area.
+I recommend parking the vehicle and walking around the service station in the parking area.
 Despite its modest size, it housed toilets, a tiny shop, and even a coffee shop.
 You may return to it at any time if you need to.

-To get there, you have to walk a little on the slippery rocks, but it is safe.
+You have to walk a little on the slippery rocks to get there, but it is safe.
 Behind the waterfall, there is a small cave where you can stay and enjoy the view without getting wet if the wind is blowing in your direction.
-Although it’s worth going even if you do get wet.
+However, it’s worth going even if you do get wet.

-The best way of visiting Seljalandsfoss is with a guided tour or independently in your own rented car.
+The best way to visit Seljalandsfoss is with a guided tour or independently in your rented car.

 What to Pack for Seljalandsfoss

-During the summer, we must be on constant watch because the path is muddy and slick with rocks.
-It’s also critical to keep your clothes clean, even though the waterfall is very close to a parking lot.
+It would be best if you constantly watched the weather during the summer because the path is muddy and slick with rocks.
+Keeping your clothes clean is also critical, even though the waterfall is very close to a parking lot.
 Wear sturdy hiking boots, a raincoat, trousers, and a waterproof drying bag.

-We’re not being overly cautious here, but a jeans shirt isn’t an ideal choice unless we’re prepared to put our wet suits back in the car as soon as this brief yet attractive visit is over.
+We’re not overly cautious here, but a jeans shirt isn’t ideal unless we’re prepared to put our wet suits back in the car as soon as this brief yet attractive visit is over.
 Wear rain ponchos.

-The waterfall is famed for its height of 60 meters and its breathtaking beauty.
-The waterfall is fed by the River Seljalandsfoss and drops over the cliffs or escarpment which once formed the coastline but which is now several kilometers inland.
+The waterfall is famed for its height of 60 meters and breathtaking beauty.
+The River Seljalandsfoss feeds the waterfall and drops over the cliffs or escarpment which once formed the coastline but is now several kilometers inland.

 Where to Stay When Visiting Seljalandsfoss Waterfall

-We’re sure you’ve already included Seljelandsfoss in your itinerary, but even so, you can’t anticipate where the overnight stays will be set up.
+We’re sure you’ve already included Seljelandsfoss in your itinerary, but you can’t anticipate where the overnight stays will be set up.
 Reykjavik, Selfs, Vik, and other locations are available for accommodation.
-The campsite near Seljalandsfoss offers to lodge as well.
+The campsite near Seljalandsfoss offers a lodge as well.
 The hotel is Hvolsvollur and is a basic, small hotel.

 See Related: Best Pink Lakes Around the World